anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-08-Orchestrate-Batch-Scoring.md

 This module covers orchestrating Spark ML batch scoring with Apache Airflow on Cloud Composer.
 Vertex AI pipelines has deliberately not been used as it lacks support for model monitoring and explainability and is not suited for upstream job orchestration typical with batch scoring and that may not be ML related.

-## 1. Where we are in the Sparl ML model lifecycle
+## 1. Where we are in the SparK ML model lifecycle

 ![M8](../06-images/module-8-01.png)
 <br><br>